-- 6. A written discussion of the alternatives considered and the rationale for selecting the proposed alternative.
-The PCN must also include documentation that the amount of area impacted is the minimum necessary to accomplish the project. - 7.
-An assessment of the adverse and beneficial effects, both permanent and temporary, of the proposed work and documentation that the work would result in no more than a minimal adverse impact on the aquatic environment. - 8.
-Documentation that the amount of area impacted is the minimum necessary to accomplish the project and, in cases where the activity would result in a change to preconstruction elevations and/or contours and/or drainage patterns, a description of the anticipated impacts of the changes, the reason(s) that the changes are necessary, and documentation that the changes would not result in more than minimal adverse impact on the aquatic environment. - 9.
-A detailed mitigation plan presenting appropriate and practicable measures planned: a) to avoid and minimize adverse impacts to the aquatic environment, particularly associated with temporary elements of the proposed project, and b) to compensate for the remaining unavoidable adverse impacts to the aquatic environment.
+6. The PCN must include documentation that the amount of area impacted is the minimum necessary to accomplish the project.

+7. An assessment of the adverse and beneficial effects, both permanent and temporary, of the proposed work and documentation that the work would result in no more than a minimal adverse impact on the aquatic environment.

+8. Documentation that the amount of area impacted is the minimum necessary to accomplish the project and, in cases where the activity would result in a change to preconstruction elevations and/or contours and/or drainage patterns, a description of the anticipated impacts of the changes, the reason(s) that the changes are necessary, and documentation that the changes would not result in more than minimal adverse impact on the aquatic environment.

+9. A detailed mitigation plan presenting appropriate and practicable measures planned: a) to avoid and minimize adverse impacts to the aquatic environment, particularly associated with temporary elements of the proposed project, and b) to compensate for the remaining unavoidable adverse impacts to the aquatic environment.
 If compensatory mitigation for unavoidable adverse impacts to the aquatic environment is not proposed, the application must include documentation that the proposed work would have minimal adverse impact on the aquatic environment without compensatory mitigation, why compensatory mitigation would be inappropriate and/or impracticable, and that compensatory mitigation should not be required.
 The mitigation plan must include a description of proposed appropriate and practicable actions that would restore, enhance, protect, and/or replace the functions and values of the aquatic environment unavoidably lost in the permit area because of the proposed work.
-See Appendix D for more information. - 10.
-A restoration plan for any temporary impacts to waters of the U.S. This plan may be included as part of the detailed mitigation plan (See Appendix D) but need to be notated as restoration. - 11.
-An assessment documenting whether any species listed as endangered or threatened under the Endangered Species Act might be affected by, or found in the vicinity of, the USACE permit area(s) for the proposed project.
-Coordination with the FWS concerning the potential impact of the entire project on endangered and threatened species is encouraged. - 12.
-An assessment documenting whether any cultural resources, particularly those historic properties listed, or eligible for listing, in the National Register of Historic Places (NRHP), would be affected by, or are in the vicinity of, the USACE permit area(s) for the proposed project (See Appendix A, General Condition 12). - 13.
-The applicant should include any other relevant information, including information on hydrology and hydraulics.
+See Appendix D for more information.

+10. A restoration plan for any temporary impacts to waters of the U.S. This plan may be included as part of the detailed mitigation plan (See Appendix D) but need to be notated as restoration.
+Any impacts in place for more than one year will be considered permanent.

+11. An assessment documenting whether any species listed as endangered or threatened, or designated critical habitat under the Endangered Species Act might be affected by, or found in the vicinity of, the USACE permit area(s) for the proposed project.
+(See Appendix A, General Condition 16).
+Preliminary coordination with the USFWS concerning the potential impact of the entire project on endangered and threatened species could be useful.

+12. An assessment documenting whether any cultural resources, particularly those historic properties listed, or eligible for listing, in the National Register of Historic Places (NRHP), would be affected by, or are in the vicinity of, the USACE permit area(s) for the proposed project (See Appendix A, General Condition 12).

+13. The applicant should include any other relevant information, including information on hydrology and hydraulics.